 Every now and then-- especially when we have been out of town for a while and come home with fresh eyes to really see our apartment-- I find new energy & creativity to re-invent our living space, making it more efficient & roomy.

 That's when it all fell apart.
 What would we do with that Space?
 We can't just leave it there-- that would be wasteful!
 And what about when we use the computer and watch a movie at the same time?
 What began as a simple plan turned into a complete overhaul.
 In a matter of days, we had every material belonging in our Living Room stacked, re-arranged, thrown out, or in limbo somewhere in between (mostly the latter).
-I spent hours-- probably days-- searching through Craigslist, visiting thrift shops, measuring each inch of floor space & moving ev
+I spent hours-- probably days-- searching through Craigslist, visiting thrift shops, measuring each inch of floor space & moving every piece of furniture.

 And then, like a miracle, it all came together.
 I found Chris' ultimate fantasy: a big, over sized leather arm chair to grow old on.
 It matched our couch perfectly, and it was only $50.
 Hooray for Craigslist!
 Suddenly everything came into focus.
 We raced out, hastily handed over our $50 and marched our prize down to the car.